eclipse-archived/codewind-docs/docs/_guides/codewind-crw-quick-guide.md

 CodeReady Workspaces uses Kubernetes and containers to provide a preconfigured environment.
 Use CodeReady Workspaces to create, build, and test your code in OpenShift containers but feel like you are working on an IDE on your local machine.

 ### Prerequisite
+Before you can use Codewind with CodeReady Workspaces, you must have an OpenShift cluster available.
+To install OpenShift clusters, see [CodeReady Containers](https://code-ready.github.io/crc/).

 CodeReady Workspaces require at least two 5Gi ReadWriteOnce (RWO) persistent volumes on the cluster to install and a 5Gi RWO volume for each created workspace.

 Each Codewind workspace also requires at least one 5Gi ReadWriteMany (RWX) persistent volume.

-Before you can use Codewind with CodeReady Workspaces, you must have an OpenShift cluster available.

 ### Installing CodeReady Workspaces
 1\.
 Log in to your OpenShift cluster's dashboard.